 We want traffic, every man and his dog are telling you their way of getting traffic to your blog yet we are actually missing out on a natural way of getting traffic and links without thinking.
-All the comments you leave should point them back to your personal website or blog, why because when they come to visit they want to read about the person, who took the time to leave a comment not about what’s hot or not on Amazon or eBay.
-It doesn’t cost you a penny to leave a comment but it will make that webmasters day or give them important insights on how to better there blog and in return you will be getting a visit.
+All the comments you leave should point them back to your blog, why because when they come to visit they want to read about the person, who took the time to leave a comment It doesn’t cost you a penny to leave a comment but it will make that webmasters day or give them important insights on how to better there blog and in return you will be getting a visit.
 They do deserve it and remember what goes around comes around.

 In the comments my challenge for you is this.
 For the next 5 days monitor the places you go to after you use Google or any search engine for help.
 Those websites or blogs that help you solve a problem or answer a question, simple comment a thank you and tell them in a few words how they have helped you, it may be obvious but tell them anyway.